BelmY/wikiSDoR/Using-GrOsmoSDR-as-signal-source.md

 * ​SDRplay RSP
 * ​AirSpy

+> :green_book: Since writing this article, a tool called `osmocat.py` has been released, which claims to do the same: https://github.com/roseengineering/osmocat

 **Step #1:** You will need to install GNU Radio and GrOsmoSDR:

     sudo apt-get install gnuradio gr-osmosdr